 The lawyer immediately sells 1,000 stocks of the company because he knows that the stock price is going to go way down on news of the indictment of the CEO.

-- Let say my best friend is working in the marketing department at TATA Motors India.
+2) Let say my best friend is working in the marketing department at an automobile company in India.

-While talking to him in July 2014, he told me about Tata motors new car model, Zest and that is to be launched next month, and it’s going to be a sure hit in the Indian market.
+While talking to him in July 2014, he told me about the company’s new car model is to be launched next month, and it’s going to be a sure hit in the Indian market.

-Now, I looked at the share prices of TATA Motors which have been undervalued for a very long time but still decided to buy 1000 shares of it on 8th August 2014 when the prices are around ₹428.
+Now, I looked at the share prices which have been undervalued for a very long time but still decided to buy 1000 shares when the prices are around Rs 430 per share.

 This exact date was known only to the insiders and a few advertisement companies associated with this new brand of a product by TATA motors.